autobrr/mkbrr/README.md

 mkbrr modify [torrent files...] [flags]
 ```

-The modify command allows batch modification of existing torrent files using presets.
+The modify command allows batch modification of existing torrent metadata without requiring access to the source files.
 Original files are preserved and new files are created with `-[preset]` or `-modified` suffix in the same directory as the input files (unless `--output-dir` is specified).

 ```bash
 # Modify a single torrent using a preset (outputs to same directory)